Implicit neural representations for accurate estimation of the standard model of white matter: Methods

 \subsection{Comparisons}

 The performance of the INR model (referred to as the INR method) is compared to three other SM model fitting methods described below.
 A supervised machine learning approach using the SMI toolbox \citep{Coelho2022ReproducibilitySystems} (SMI method) with standard settings.
 The SMI method requires a noise map, which was determined using MP-PCA denoising \citep{Veraart2016DenoisingTheory}.
 A supervised deep learning method (referred to as the supervised NN method introduced in \citep{deAlmeidaMartins2021NeuralMatter}) was trained using a combination of synthetic and data-driven parameter samples.
 Specifically, the training data consisted of 500,000 samples, with 75\% allocated for training and 25\% for validation.
 Half of the training samples were generated by uniformly sampling model parameters, while the other half were derived by applying mutations to nonlinear least squares (NLLS) estimates obtained from the target dMRI data.
 The neural network architecture comprised three hidden layers with 150, 80, and 55 neurons.
 Gaussian noise was added with signal to noise ratio (SNR) 50.
 For a comprehensive description of all training settings, see \citep{deAlmeidaMartins2021NeuralMatter}.
-Finally, a NLLS approach (NLLS method) was implemented with the MATLAB (MathWorks, Natick, MA, USA) optimization toolbox: lsgnonlin with Levenberg-Marquardt algorithm, max 1000 iterations. \\ Of the above methods, only INR has a positivity constraint implemented for the FOD (see section \ref{par:model_fit}).\\ Fitting performance across the different methods was evaluated using the Pearson correlation coefficient ($\rho$) and the Root Mean Squared Error (RMSE) on kernel parameters and rotational invariant $p_2 = \sqrt{\frac{4\pi}{5}} \sqrt{\sum_{m} |p_{2m}|^2}$, where $|p_{2m}|^2$ is the absolute value of the second order, m-th phase SH coeffient.
+Finally, a NLLS approach (NLLS method) was implemented with the MATLAB (MathWorks, Natick, MA, USA) optimization toolbox: lsgnonlin with Levenberg-Marquardt algorithm, max 1000 iterations. \review{Two initializations were fitted after which the solution with lowest residual norm was chosen}. \\ Of the above methods, only INR has a positivity constraint implemented for the FOD (see section \ref{par:model_fit}).\\ Fitting performance across the different methods was evaluated using the Pearson correlation coefficient ($\rho$) and the Root Mean Squared Error (RMSE) on kernel parameters and rotational invariant $p_2 = \sqrt{\frac{4\pi}{5}} \sqrt{\sum_{m} |p_{2m}|^2}$, where $|p_{2m}|^2$ is the absolute value of the second order, $m$-th phase SH coeffient.